No Players Online: Alternate reality game

 As an easter egg, Pype added an additional line if the player manages to replay the game, typically through entering the Konami Code.
 When players found the easter egg and wondered if there was more to the game, the developers gradually built an alternate reality game (ARG) around it over six days.
 A community formed around No Players Online and a Discord server dedicated to solving the ARG was created.
 Clues were compiled through a series of Google Docs.

 Players discovered they could make an eye appear in the sky, which, when fired upon, brought up a video of arrows being drawn.
 After entering the arrow keys in the video, an image with a date appeared on the screen.
 On this date, John's email was added to the Itch.io game homepage, which generated an autoreply when contacted containing a link to another short horror Itch.io game titled EYE.
 After finishing EYE, another VHS tape appeared which led to another video.
-EYE was originally a separate project created by Pype and D'Heer.
+EYE was originally a separate project created by Pype and Belgian university student Ward D'Heer.
 Other clues involved morse code over a hotline and a large room with walls filled with semi-legible messages, colloquially known as "the dungeon", with a computer screen and keyboard.
 Entering a passcode enables the player to become a "vessel" for John's wife's spirit.

 The ARG ended after players deciphered a set of coordinates in a Belgian forest; one server member went to the forest and found a poem representing the end of the journey.
 According to Pype, the ARG was solved very quickly.
 In an interview with PC Gamer, Pype said that the ARG was made up as it went on.
 He joined the Discord server before his name was in the credits of the game and assisted with the final portion of the ARG.
 He also discussed balancing the difficulty of the ARG, noting that some elements were data mined from the game's code by players rather than solved.